→ You can check your credit score for free with Canstar

 What is Illion?

 Illion is a provider of data and analytics products and services in Australasia.
-For example, it collects and maintains information on individuals and businesses regarding their credit history.
-It then uses that information to compile credit reports and credit scores that individuals and businesses can check to see how credit worthy they themselves or their potential customers are.
+The company collects and maintains information about individuals and businesses regarding their credit history.
+It then uses that information to compile credit reports and credit scores, which can be checked to see creditworthiness.

 Illion credit reports and scores

-Illion generates a credit report, which is a detailed history of your credit enquiries, bill repayments, loan defaults, court judgments and any current credit you may have, such as a mortgage or credit card.
+Illion generates a credit report, which is a detailed history of your credit enquiries, bill repayments, loan defaults, court judgments and any current credit you may have, such as a mortgage, credit cards or debt that’s owed to buy now pay later (BNPL) providers.

-To get a copy of your credit report, there are three ways to gain access:
+To get a copy of your Illion credit score and credit report, you can:

 What is a good Illion credit score?